The Muppets' Wizard of Oz: Release

 The Muppets' Wizard of Oz premiered on April 27, 2005, at the Tribeca Film Festival.
 The television premiere was on May 20, 2005, at 8:00 pm on ABC in the US.
 It aired in Canada on CBC Television, and in the UK on December 18, 2005.
 In the US, the film's official soundtrack was released on May 17, 2005.
 Buena Vista Home Entertainment released the DVD and VHS in both the US and in international territories.
 The film was released to Region 1 DVD and VHS on August 9, 2005.

 The Region 2 DVD was released on April 3, 2006.
 The film was rated U by the British Board of Film Classification, K-3 in Finland, and G in Australia.
-The DVD and VHS were released under the title Extended Version in the US and Anniversary Edition outside the US.
-The extended version contains less than 15 minutes of footage cut from the feature film, including a Kelly Osbourne cameo.
-The DVD and VHS included an extended interview with Quentin Tarantino, a blooper reel, and a behind-the-scenes look at the film guided by Pepe the King Prawn.
-In the US, the DVD and VHS release of the film was in a 1.33:1 (pan and scan) aspect ratio, whereas the international versions are in the original 1.78:1 (anamorphic widescreen) aspect ratio.
-During Macy's annual Flower Show promotion, the store's windows along Broadway displayed flower arrangements illustrating six scenes from the movie, while the store sold The Muppets' Wizard of Oz-related merchandise, such as plush dolls.
+The DVD and VHS were released under the title Extended Version in the United States and Anniversary Edition in international markets.
+The U.S. Extended Version included less than 15 minutes of additional footage not featured in the broadcast version, including a cameo by Kelly Osbourne.
+This edition was presented in a 1.33:1 (pan and scan) aspect ratio.
+The international Anniversary Edition release retained the original 1.78:1 (anamorphic widescreen) aspect ratio but featured the original, unextended cut of the film.
+Both editions included the same bonus features, such as an extended interview with Quentin Tarantino, a blooper reel, and a behind-the-scenes documentary hosted by Pepe the King Prawn.
+During Macy's annual Flower Show promotion, the store's windows along Broadway featured floral displays depicting scenes from the movie, accompanied by related merchandise including plush dolls.